IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 This list of `IDetectionRule` is defined in the same directory, in a file listing all the detection rules for this language under a function `rules()`.
 In Java, we call this file [`JavaDetectionRules`](../java/src/main/java/com/ibm/plugin/rules/detection/JavaDetectionRules.java).
 You can currently leave this list of rules empty, and we will discuss [later](#adding-support-for-another-cryptography-library) how to structure these detection rules in the module.

-Back to the intermediary class (`JavaBaseDetectionRule` in Java), this is also the place where we have to check and *apply* our list of `IDetectionRule`.
+Back to the intermediary class (`JavaBaseDetectionRule` in Java), this is also the place where we have to check and apply our list of `IDetectionRule`.
 This can be done by overriding the relevant "visit" method(s) of the visitor class.
-For example in Java:
+For example in Java (note that we have not yet defined `JavaAggregator`, which we will do just after):
 ```java
 /**
  * Visits a tree node and applies detection rules to it.